TEXT BY MARKO SYRJALA AND LASSI LIUKKONEN. PICTURES BY MARKO SYRJALA

 Lassi: Then the backstage door opened and… there he is!
 Vinnie is there! … or is it he or she… Yes, it’s him… But, is she a lady nowadays?
 What the hell… Whatever?
 We are here in Atlanta, and so is Vinnie “the Wiz” Vincent.
 This was the moment I had waited so long.

 Marko: I gave my video camera to Lassi and decided to take some still pictures when Vinnie came to the room.
-Usually, I’m really calm down, no matter what’s happens, but when Vinnie finally stepped into the limelight, I couldn’t control myself, and I said out loud, “Oh my god.
+Usually, I’m calm down, no matter what’s happens, but when Vinnie finally stepped into the limelight, I couldn’t control myself, and I said out loud, “Oh my god.
 The rumors are true!!”
-Fortunately, in Finnish, I said that I didn’t get too many disapproving glances from the others.
+Fortunately, in Finnish, I said I didn’t get too many disapproving glances from the others.
 It was a bit shocking to see Vinnie at first.
 Of course, people do change in twenty years, but this was something that I didn’t expect to see.
-However, the longer I listened to him talking and appearance, the more I get used to his new look, and it wasn’t that big issue after all.
+However, the longer I listened to him talking and appearance, the more I got used to his new look, and it wasn’t that big issue after all.
 After a long and noisy applause, the audience finally sat down, and the promoter, Derek Christopher, started to interview Vinnie on stage.
 The first obvious question was, “Where have you been for the last twenty years?” and then things started to run smoothly.
-Vinnie was apparently a bit nervous, but he was in a good mood and answered all Derek’s questions and the audience patiently.
+Vinnie was apparently a bit nervous, but he was in a good mood and patiently answered all Derek’s questions and the audience.

 Lassi: There was a strong positive atmosphere in the room.
 Vinnie was telling a lot of stories from his KISS and Invasion days.
 It can be said that he was open-minded and talked about some sensitive and personal things too.
-The Q&A lasted more than one hour, and then it was a time to meet Vinnie in person.
+The Q&A lasted more than one hour, and then it was time to meet Vinnie in person.
 It took a long time to stand in a meet and greet line but the reason for that was that Vinnie was not just signing the items.
 He also wanted to talk in person with everyone.
 After two hours of waiting, it was our time, finally.
 Vinnie signed the things we had and spent some time with everyone.